* logo by Barb Taylor

 Learn about tools for social transformation and help build strategic campaigns that defend our democracy.

 Wear a paperclip with a message and encourage others to wear a paperclip as a symbol of dictator resistance.
-Find out more HERE.
+Find out more about paperclip resistance HERE.

 For more actions, see PhinneywoodRising.org